HarborWallet/harbor/README.md

 cd harbor
 ```

-2. Install NixOS on your machine if you do not have it already:
+2. Install NixOS on your machine if you do not have it already.

 ```
 curl --proto '=https' --tlsv1.2 -sSf -L https://install.determinate.systems/nix | sh -s -- install
+// Follow any Nix installation instructions in the terminal, including post install steps.
 ```

 3. Everything is done in a nix develop shell for now: